-Representatives of the GCC have recently signed a VAT Framework Treaty confirming the introduction of a formal VAT system in the six GCC Member States; Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the UAE.
+In 2017 Representatives of the GCC signed a VAT Framework Treaty confirming the introduction of a formal VAT system in the six GCC Member States; Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the UAE.

-Whilst there is currently no certainty on an implementation date it is likely to be early 2018 in at least some Member States.
+Whilst there is currently no certainty on an implementation date for the remaining GCC members it is likely to be later in 2018 in at least some Member States.

 The VAT framework treaty provides that VAT will be charged at 5% initially but there is also scope for zero-rates and exemptions.
 This means that, similar to the European VAT system, there will be flexibility on the application of VAT in each Member State and there is likely to be an impact on sectors where the VAT exemption may apply, including